Healthdirect Free Australian health advice you can count on.

 Sex and body image

-Once your body has had time to heal from surgery, it’s OK to have sex with a stoma.
+Once your body has had time to heal from surgery, it’s okay to have sex with a stoma.
 Sexual intercourse won’t harm your stoma.
-Emptying your pouch beforehand will lower the chances of any unwanted 'accidents'.
+You may find it helpful to plan ahead, for example, emptying your stoma bag beforehand to lower the chances of any unwanted 'accidents'.

 There is a range of support services to help Australians live well with a stoma.